 The reduction of CO2 emissions is a primary focus of the Central Commission as part of its major climate change project.
 Accordingly, serious consideration is given to means of achieving major savings in fuel consumption, the use of alternative forms of energy such as natural gas and indeed the use of other combustion technologies, such as fuel cells.

 Water transportation, by its very nature, whether involving passengers or cargo, generates waste.
 This waste must be handled in line with applicable regulations governing temporary storage on board vessels and transfer to recycling and disposal networks.
 Measures designed to prevent the generation of waste as well as the financing of the collection, storage and disposal of this material are specific aspects.
-Given the very nature of inland navigation, including the mobile and international nature inherent in this mode of transport, the States most closely affected have drawn up, with the support of the Central Commission, an international convention known as the CDNI (Convention on Collection, Deposit and Reception of Waste Produced during Navigation on the Rhine and Inland Waterways).
+Given the very nature of inland navigation, including the mobile and international nature inherent in this mode of transport, the States most closely affected have drawn up, with the support of the Central Commission, an international convention known as the CDNI (Convention on the collection, deposit and reception of waste generated during navigation on the Rhine and other inland waterways).
 This Convention came into force in November 2009.
 It covers waterways in Belgium, Germany, the Netherlands, part of the waterways in France (Rhine and Moselle), Luxembourg and Switzerland (Rhine).
 Introducing a ban on surface water discharges, the Convention and its implementing regulation set out detailed rules on waste prevention, how to handle waste generated on board vessels and the procedures governing transfer to land installations.
 The Convention also details the responsibilities with respect to the disposal of this waste.
 As the rules vary depending on the type of waste, they have been compiled together into separate annexes of the implementing regulation in accordance with the source of the waste on board vessels:

 Part A governs the handling and financing of oily and greasy waste generated on board;